buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcMember.md

 - _IfcMember_ without _IfcMaterialProfileSetUsage_ is used for all other occurrences of members, particularly for members with changing profile sizes along the extrusion, or members defined by non-linear extrusion, or members having only 'Brep', or 'SurfaceModel' geometry, or if a more parametric representation is not intended.

-> NOTE&nbsp; The representation of a member in a structural analysis model is provided by _IfcStructuralCurveMember_ being part of an _IfcStructuralAnalysisModel_.
+> NOTE  The representation of a member in a structural analysis model is provided by _IfcStructuralCurveMember_ being part of an _IfcStructuralAnalysisModel_.

-> HISTORY&nbsp; New entity in IFC2x2 Addendum 1.
+> HISTORY  New entity in IFC2x2 Addendum 1.

 ## Attributes

 ### PredefinedType
 Predefined generic type for a member that is specified in an enumeration.
 There may be a property set given for the predefined types.
-> NOTE&nbsp; The _PredefinedType_ shall only be used, if no _IfcMemberType_ is assigned, providing its own _IfcMemberType.PredefinedType_.
+> NOTE  The _PredefinedType_ shall only be used, if no _IfcMemberType_ is assigned, providing its own _IfcMemberType.PredefinedType_.

 { .change-ifc2x4}
 > IFC4 CHANGE The attribute has been added at the end of the entity definition.